|

 Basic winning strategies

--be as inoffensive as possible (to both housemates and the viewers), especially in week'1
+-be as inoffensive as possible (to both housemates and the viewers),

 -try to maintain a neutral/middle ground attitude in the group.